 Chatting about Chatbots at ATD TechKnowledge

-In addition to the well-known virtual assistants like Siri, Cortana and Alexa, chatbots are found on the internet, within apps, and on messaging platforms such as Facebook Messenger.
+Besides the well-known virtual assistants like Siri, Cortana, and Alexa, chatbots are found on the internet, within apps, and on messaging platforms such as Facebook Messenger.
 Some specialized chatbots, such Poncho the Weather Cat are designed only to answer specific types of questions.

 Chatbots will have an increasing role in many learning and development departments.
 These instructional roles include:

-- Conversationalist – while foreign-language students rarely have opportunities to use the language they are learning, a fluent chatbot can provide language practice at any time and anywhere there is a connection to the Internet
+- Conversationalist – while foreign-language students rarely have opportunities to use the language they are learning, a fluent chatbot can provide language practice and anywhere there is a connection to the Internet

-- Reference librarian – already the major virtual assistants are able to supply information on request.
+- Reference librarian – already the principal virtual assistants can supply information on request.
 This will only improve as chatbots are connected to more and more of the vast knowledge stores of the Internet.
-In the corporate environment, chatbots will be used for “performance support,” delivering the right information to the right person as needed.
+In the corporate environment, they will use chatbots for “performance support,” delivering the right information to the right person as needed.

-- Drill and Practice Monitor – chatbots will be used as task monitors, giving feedback and providing encouragement for repetitive tasks required for practicing a skill
+- Drill and Practice Monitor – chatbots will task monitors, giving feedback and providing encouragement for repetitive tasks required for practicing a skill

 - Competitor – in learning games and e-learning software with gamification features, learners may play against chatbot competitors, especially when practicing to take on human competitors.
 Perhaps some chatbots will be programmed to “trash talk” those who want higher levels of motivation.

 - Role Players – chatbots who play roles in simulated scenarios are already available.
-These e-dramas will only become more realistic, and will be used by humans who need to practice sales skills, counselling skills, and other roles that require them to eventually interact with other humans.
+These e-dramas will only become more realistic and will be used by humans who need to practice sales skills, counseling skills, and other roles that require them to interact with other humans eventually.

-- Moderators of social media – social media chat rooms can become quite contentious, and can degenerate into mud-slinging affairs.
-Properly programmed chatbots will be able to detect unacceptable behavior and call out (or block) those perpetuating it.
-They already are major contributors to online social discussions.
+- Moderators of social media – social media chat rooms can become contentious and can degenerate into mud-slinging affairs.
+Adequately programmed chatbots will be able to detect unacceptable behavior and call out (or block) those perpetuating it.
+They already are significant contributors to online social discussions.

-- Champions of causes – be prepared for chatbots that will be trained in the skills of persuasion – for good and for evil.
-They will be used by their owners to champion causes or to sell us goods with convincing arguments and dialogue.
-They will also be used to recruit new employees and to retain valued workers.
+- Champions of causes – be prepared for chatbots that will be trained in the skills of persuasion – for good and evil.
+They will be used by their owners to champion causes or to sell us products with convincing arguments and dialogue.
+It will also use them to recruit new employees and to keep valued workers.

-- Assessor – chatbots can be part of online assessment programs, welcoming learners, presenting instructions in preparation for a test, giving textual or voice questions, scoring responses and giving feedback.
-Already there are some chatbots that can grade essay questions as well as a human assessor.
+- Assessor – chatbots can be part of online assessment programs, welcoming learners, presenting instructions in preparation for a test, giving textual or voice questions, scoring responses, and giving feedback.
+Already some chatbots can grade essay questions and a human assessor.

 This list is not exhaustive.
 Will chatbots take over all the roles within a talent development department?
 This is the biggest concern of instructors and their unions, according to Branislav Srdanovic, writing in eLearning Industry this year.
 According to Srdanovic, “the answer is no, chatbots won’t take anyone’s job.
-The truth is that they will take over the repetitive tasks and make a teacher’s work more meaningful.”
+They will take over the repetitive tasks and make a teacher’s work more meaningful.”